MCT-master/mct-master.github.io/_posts/2020-10-18-abhishec-Musicpathy.md

 Since MCT began, we both were looking for an opportunity to make music together and we finally did it on our physical computing project.
 We both are from India, but still live 1000 km apart (Abhishek in Central India & Lindsay in South of India), this brought a series of challenges.

-Our main idea was to collaborate playing live music with the tools that we were introduced to in the physical computing module, to input sensor data and control various aspects of the setup.
+Our main idea was to play live music collaboratively with the tools that we were introduced to in the physical computing module, to input sensor data and control various aspects of the setup.
 We approached it with a hands-on physical controller that was self-made for another project and also the OSC router which takes inputs from the mobile phone.
 Ableton Live was our preferred DAW as both of us are well versed in using it.
-Abhishek was the host, he used his phone as an input device and Lindsay used his MIDI Controller to send data over the network.
+Abhishek was the host, he used his phone as an input device and Lindsay used his MIDI Controller to send MIDI data over the network.

 ## Tools and Setup